santiagorodriguezbermudez/ticatactoe/README.md

-# Tic Tac Toe
+# Tic Tac Toe -> Bulding Ruby Apps

-> Creating a Ruby App for the Tic Tac Toe game

 Creating a Tic Tac Toe for learning how Object Oriented Programming works on Ruby